GNOME/librsvg/CONTRIBUTING.md

 Note that we don't do bug tracking in the Github mirror; see the next section.

+If you need to publish a branch, feel free to do it at any publically-accessible Git hosting service.

 ## Reporting bugs

 Please report bugs at http://bugzilla.gnome.org/enter_bug.cgi?product=librsvg